 - Split by Object & Split by Group

 When importing an OBJ it’s useful to split up the objects into Blender objects, named according to the OBJ-file.
-However, this splitting looses the vertex order which is needed when using OBJ-files as morph targets.
-It also looses any vertices that are not connected to a face, so this must be disabled if you want to keep the vertex order.
+However, this splitting loses the vertex order which is needed when using OBJ-files as morph targets.
+It also loses any vertices that are not connected to a face, so this must be disabled if you want to keep the vertex order.

 As far as Blender is concerned OBJ Objects and Groups are no difference, since they are just two levels of separation, the OBJ groups are not equivalent to Blender groups, so both can optionally be used for splitting.

 Exporting OBJ-files is built into Blender without the need of an add-on.
 It’s documentation can be found here: OBJ Exporter </files/import_export/obj>.

 Advanced Material Settings – There are material options documented but very few files use them and there are few examples available.

 Normals – Blender ignores normals from imported files, recalculating them based on the geometry.